 A. Yes.

-Contact Dean E. Patrick at his Southfield, Michigan office at (248) 663-2566 or click here to arrange your consultation initial consultation regarding any legal matters, including.
+Contact our trial attorneys at his Southfield, Michigan office at (248) 663-2566 or click here to arrange your consultation initial consultation regarding any legal matters, including.